AdobeDocs/analytics.en/help/import/data-sources/getting-started.md

 >[!IMPORTANT]
 >
 >Follow these steps using a development or test report suite.
-Data uploaded through data sources are permanent, and impacts production report suite data if uploaded there.
+Data uploaded through data sources are **permanent**.
+It impacts production report suite data if uploaded there.

 1. Log in to Adobe Analytics through [https://experience.adobe.com](https://experience.adobe.com).
 1. Navigate to **[!UICONTROL Admin]** > **[!UICONTROL All Admin]** > **[!UICONTROL Data sources]**.